-At the ANU Medical School, we are committed to providing an environment that fosters excellence and creativity in our future doctors, health professionals and medical scientists.
+At the School of Medicine and Psychology we are committed to providing an environment that fosters excellence and creativity in our future doctors, health professionals and medical scientists.

 The integrated curriculum in the fully accredited four-year Medicinae ac Chirurgiae Doctoranda (MChD), Latin for Doctor of Medicine and Surgery, addresses four themes: Medical Sciences, Clinical Skills, Population Health, and Professionalism and Leadership.
 Contextual frameworks are interwoven in the above themes to provide graduates with working knowledge of social foundations of medicine, Indigenous health, rural and remote Australian health, and research.